Sangean HDT-1

 Under the Hood

-Inside the mostly empty enclosure are processor, interface, and power supply boards.
+Inside the mostly empty enclosure are processor, interface, front panel, and power supply boards.
 The tuner uses digital signal processing for all reception.
 The processor board, made by LG Innotek, uses the TI chipset.
 A shielded RF front-end module feeds the DRI8201 IF processor.
 This chip has a high-speed 12-bit A/D converter, I/Q mixer, and three programmable FIR filters.
 It passes the baseband signal to the TMS320DRI350, which implements the AM/FM detection and HD Radio decoding algorithms.
 The board includes a Samsung K4S643232H 8-megabyte dynamic RAM, PCM1803 24-bit A/D, PCM1782 24-bit dual D/A, and LTC3411EMS voltage converter.
 The underside of the board contains several additional chips, including an Atmel microprocessor for non-DSP functions.

 The processor board contains two microprocessors.
 Sangean customizes the Atmel firmware, while iBiquity programs the TI DSP chip.
 An extended-info screen displays the two firmware versions.
 When the code for the two processors is not updated together, bugs may arise.